-US hoping for two COVID-19 vaccines by end of November
+US hoping for two Covid-19 vaccines by end of November

 Widespread mask use might also mean that when people do get infected, they have less virus in their body which makes them less sick.

-While vaccines are a crucial tool against the virus, experts have warned they can’t be a substitute for behavioural measures like masks and distancing.
+While vaccines are a crucial tool against the virus, experts have warned they can’t be a substitute for behavioral measures like masks and social distancing to curb transmission.

 “It’s welcome news that there will be one more thing that can help prevent Covid transmission,” said Priya Sampathkumar, an infectious disease doctor and professor at Mayo Clinic.